 - Elks-led: Elks must be involved, and the project should be something identifiable as an Elks project.

 - Charitable: Grants must be focused on helping those in need, and addressing local issues.
 The project cannot benefit only the Lodge or Lodge members.

-Updated Guidelines: Grants cannot be used to fund scholarships, Hoop Shoot events, hold youth awards nights, hold poster and/or essay contests, or to have fundraisers.
+Updated Guidelines: Grants cannot be used to fund scholarships, Hoop Shoot events, youth awards ceremonies, poster and/or essay contests, appreciation dinners, general community events, or fundraisers.

 Process: Upon approval of a Lodge's online application, the ENF will mail an approval letter, a grant check and a Final Report Form to the Lodge address.
-A Lodge can use its $1,000 Beacon Grant in conjunction with a $2,000 Gratitude Grant and/or a $2,000 Promise Grant, to maximize the ongoing project.
+A Lodge can use its $2,000 Beacon Grant in conjunction with a Gratitude Grant and/or a $2,500 Promise Grant, to maximize the ongoing project.
 Applications must be submitted separately.